pglez82/IFCB_quantification/README.md

 Under the template directory, you have the template used for generating the exam.
 This template is an IReports jrxml file that can be changed.
 I suggest you to duplicate the existing one before trying to modify it.
 The jrxml can be changed with a text editor or you can use the [IReports Designer from JasperResports](https://sourceforge.net/projects/ireport/files/iReport/iReport-5.6.0/) which is visual and quite easy to use.

+The program has been developed in Java using NetBeans.
+In order to run it you need at least a JRE (Java Runtime Edition) installed in your computer.
+If you want to modify the code, you need a JDK+NetBeans.
+All the Java code is under the src directory and all the libraries used are under the lib folder.